 (2) the requester represents that the certification authority that issued the certificate is unavailable.

 Subd.
 3. Notice of suspension.
 Immediately upon suspension of a certificate by a licensed certification authority, the licensed certification authority shall give notice of the suspension according to the specification in the certificate.
 If one or more repositories are specified, then the licensed certification authority must publish a signed notice of the suspension in all the repositories.
 If a repository no longer exists or refuses to accept publication, or if no repository is recognized under section 325K.25, the licensed certification authority must also publish the notice in a recognized repository.
-If a certificate is suspended by the secretary, the secretary must give notice as required in this subdivision for a licensed certification authority, provided that the person requesting suspension pays in advance any fee required by a repository for publication of the notice of suspension.
+If a certificate is suspended by the secretary or county clerk, the secretary or clerk must give notice as required in this subdivision for a licensed certification authority, provided that the person requesting suspension pays in advance any fee required by a repository for publication of the notice of suspension.